2024–2025 Florida Citrus Production Guide: Citrus Root Weevils

 See Table 1.

 Rates for pesticides are given as the maximum amount required to treat mature citrus trees unless otherwise noted.
-To treat smaller trees with commercial application equipment including handguns, mix the per-acre rate for mature trees in 250 gallons of water.
+To treat smaller trees with commercial application equipment including handguns, mix the per-acre rate for mature trees in 250 gal of water.
 Calibrate and arrange nozzles to deliver thorough distribution and treat as many acres as this volume of spray allows.

 Table 1.
 Recommended chemical and biological controls for citrus root weevils.